 Doing so allows everyone to fully take in each experience on their journey, taking in the finer details and increasing engagement with each stop along the way.
 The stress of running around from sight to site also disappears, creating a more relaxed venture.
 This leads to a more rejuvenating vacation as well as more immersive experiences.

 For children, traveling to new places exposes them to cultural diversity.
 This is true when traveling out of the country or simply heading to another state.
 These cultural experiences create a lasting impact on children, improving their respect for others and opening their worldview to the differences that make people unique.
+And of course it’s always handy to have a fuel map when you’re in a different country.

 At the same time, it can help children appreciate the life they have.
 Foreign experiences are fascinating, but even adults often realize that the lives they lead are the ones they enjoy.
 Stepping out of that comfort zone creates a level of gratitude for what they have in life.